pingcap/docs-cn/tidb-cloud/use-htap-cluster.md

 +--------------------------+---------+---------+--------------+---------------+----------------------------------------------------------------------+--------------------------------+-----------+------+
 ```

-`cop[tiflash]` means that the task will be sent to TiFlash<sup>beta</sup> for processing.
-If your queries have not selected a TiFlash<sup>beta</sup> replica, try to update the statistics using the `analyze table` statement, and then check the result using the `explain analyze` statement.
+`cop[tiflash]` means that the task will be sent to TiFlash for processing.
+If your queries have not selected a TiFlash replica, try to update the statistics using the `analyze table` statement, and then check the result using the `explain analyze` statement.

 ### Engine isolation